Nepiki/Guides/Final-Fantasy-IV-(J)-(SNES).md

 ## Achievements

-There are a total of 130 achievements, which can be broken down into the following categories:
+There are a currently a total of 130 achievements, which can be broken down into the following categories:

 - **Story**: 14 achievements earned naturally through the course of gameplay
 - **Summons**: 4 achievements related to summons for Rydia earned by going to out-of-the-way locations (**1 is missable**)